matoeilD/vue-devoxx-hands-on-lab/ex-03/README.md

 We can save our configuration and reuse it for another project.

-This configured project can be modified and we can for example add a plugin:
+This configured project can be modified and we can, for example, add a plugin:

 ```
     $ vue add vuetify
 ```

-let's check what has happened.
+What has happened?

+- The plugin has been installed
+- A wizard proposed a few options
+- The scaffolded project has been modified.

+Notice that the whole project configuration was taken into consideration and updated.

 ## Step 4

+Sometimes it might be easier, or for teams that are more used to visual environnement, Vue.js CLI offers a GUI.

-Let's explore the Vue GUI: `$ vue ui`.
+It can be explored by just launching it from the console: `$ vue ui`.

+With it you can:

+- edit configuration
+- edit PWA features
+- launch commands (build, serve, lint, etc.)
+- add/update plugins
+- etc.